icatproject/icat.manual/tutorials/03InstallingGlassFish.md

 ```Shell
 hostname
 ```
-will output `localhost.localdomain` if you are using the Vagrant setup recommended in this tutorial.
+will output `localhost` if you are using the Vagrant setup recommended in this tutorial.
+If you are using a Vagrant VM and the hostname is set to `localhost.localdomain`, please follow the instructions in chapter 1 (Vagrant setup) to change the hostname to `localhost`.
+Once you have applied the change, re-run the `setup-glassfish.py` script as shown above.

 To find the Common Name (CN) of the certificate provided by Payara:
 ```Shell